 Through December 31, 2022, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com to help you protect your financial health during the sudden and unprecedented hardship caused by COVID-19.

 What steps can I take to improve my credit score by 100 points?

-- Paying your bills on time, every time, is essential to having good credit scores.
+- Your payment history: Paying your bills on time, every time, is essential to having good credit scores.

-- Keeping your credit balances as low as possible is also essential.
-This is reflected in your utilization rate, or balance-to-limit ratio.
+- Your credit utilization: Keeping your credit card balances as low as possible is also essential.
+How your card balances compare with your credit limits is reflected in your utilization rate, or balance-to-limit ratio.

 Steps Everyone Can Take to Help Improve Their Credit Score

-If you plan to make a major purchase in the near future, order your credit report at least 3-6 months prior to applying for credit.
+If you plan to make a major purchase in the near future, order your credit report at least three to six months prior to applying for credit.
 Doing so will allow time for you to address any issues and for any changes to be reflected in the report prior to the application process.

 Thanks for asking,

 Jennifer White, Consumer Education Specialist